ROYAL ENCLOSURE SPORTS SCARF PHENOMENA

 THE ROYAL ENCLOSURE SCARF BECOMES A GLOBAL PHENOMENON

-There are also the Royal Enclosure races which make it really quite simple to become captivate by the sport by alerting you which race everyday features the highest number of the 32 Royal Enclosure teams competing in Great Britain, plus a scoring table which ranks these 32 racing teams by performance.
+There are also the Royal Enclosure races which make it really quite simple to become captivate by the sport by alerting you which race everyday features the highest number of the 32 Royal Enclosure stables competing in Great Britain, plus a scoring board which ranks these 32 racing teams by performance.

 GET YOURSELF ROYAL ENCLOSURED

-Simple and fun way to get started is to buy a set of Royal Enclosure badges for the 4 or more team you like.
-When your team badges form a line on the table you are awarded a complimentary Royal Enclosure scarf with the masters initials or come and visit the Royal Enclosure experience in Cambridge.
+Simple and fun way to get started is to buy a set of Royal Enclosure tiles for the 4 or more stables you like.
+When your stable tiles form a line on the board you are awarded a complimentary Royal Enclosure scarf in your own racing stable colours.